 await spider.page.goto("https://jobs.example.com");

-await spider.page.act("Click the 'Remote' filter and select 'Engineering' department");
+await spider.page.act("Click 'Remote' filter, select 'Engineering' department");

 await spider.page.act("Sort by 'Most Recent'");